This Houston bar has a Robinson Chirinos drink for Game 4

 Each player-inspired drink is half off for the rest of the game if that particular player hits a home run.

-The bar plans to have a drink inspired by catcher Robinson Chirino for Game 4.
+The bar plans to have a drink inspired by relief pitcher Brad Peacock for Game 5.

 Copyright 2019 by KPRC Click2Houston - All rights reserved.